Multiply robust estimation of causal effects under principal ignorability

-We focus on an alternative nonparametric identification strategy under principal ignorability, an assumption in parallel with treatment ignorability for estimating the average causal effect in observational studies \citep{rosenbaum1983central}.
-More precisely, principal ignorability assumes that the observed covariates are sufficient to control for the confounding between the principal strata and outcome.
-This identification strategy has been popular in applied statistics \citep{follmann2000effect,hill2002differential,jo2009use,jo2011use,stuart2015assessing,feller2017principal}.
+We focus on an alternative nonparametric identification strategy under principal ignorability, an assumption in parallel with ignorability for estimating the average causal effect in observational studies \citep{rosenbaum1983central}.
+Principal ignorability assumes that the observed covariates are adequate for controlling for confounding between the principal strata and outcome.
+This identification strategy has been popular in applied statistics \citep{follmann2000effect,hill2002differential,hayden2005estimator,egleston2009estimation,jo2009use,jo2011use,stuart2015assessing,feller2017principal}.